-Analytical reasoning is an approach to knowledge which includes the ability to break down a larger problem and theory into constituent elements, gain an organized, logical, and/or empirical understanding of the patterns and relationships among those elements, apply that understanding in a methodical fashion to similar situations, and communicate that understanding in language appropriate to the problem.
+Analytical reasoning is an approach to knowledge that includes the ability to break down a larger problem and theory into constituent elements; gain an organized, logical and/or empirical understanding of the patterns and relationships among those elements; apply that understanding in a methodical fashion to similar situations; and communicate that understanding in language appropriate to the problem.
 The development of analytical abilities enables students to consider and respond more capably to the complexities of responsible living and the challenges of meaningful work.

-The natural sciences attempt to discover principles or laws which describe life and the physical universe through the cycle of observation, formulation of hypotheses, experimentation, and development of theory.
-The fruits of scientific discovery enable humans to appreciate the beauty and inter connectedness of the universe in its many parts and exercise stewardship over the resources nature provides.
-Students who take natural science courses are better able to understand the scope and limits of the scientific endeavor, how science has shaped the modern world, and the technical issues society now faces.
+The natural sciences attempt to discover principles or laws that describe life and the physical universe through the cycle of observation, formulation of hypotheses, experimentation and development of theory.
+The fruits of scientific discovery enable humans to appreciate the beauty and interconnectedness of the universe in its many parts and exercise stewardship over the resources nature provides.
+Students who take natural science courses are better able to understand the scope and limits of the scientific endeavor, how science has shaped the modern world and the technical issues society now faces.

 History is an interdisciplinary study that reflects upon and analyzes human experience.
 It focuses on the ways women and men are active agents in transforming the world and how the past illuminates the present.
 Students explore human societies in different times and places, encouraging cross-cultural comparisons.
 Courses in history contribute to creating better informed, more critically thinking citizens who understand themselves and the world around them in deeper, more diverse ways.